the-argus/fishing/README.md

   JIT compiler.
 Unfortunately this JIT only works on Mac/Linux.
 Might consider another JIT for windows support.

+## Credits

+Credit to `@ryupold` on GitHub for writing a large portion of the code present in the `build.zig`.
+Copied from their [raylib.zig cross platform examples](https://github.com/ryupold/examples-raylib.zig)

 ## Licensing

 This is under the same open-source license as raylib: zlib/libpng.